Fire, Arson, and Explosion Investigation, Bachelor of Science (B.S.)

 - G

 Course also satisfies a General Education element.
-Hours are included within the 36 hr.
-General Education requirement above.
-A maximum of 3 cr. hr. will count toward Element 4.
+Hours are included within the 36 hour General Education requirement above.
+A maximum of 3 credit hours will count toward Element 2.
+A maximum of 6 credit hours will count toward Element 4.